dotitoparvd/qld-wetlands-program-tracker/policy-goals.md

 - Provide technical guidance and resources for private‑land wetland management.
 - Raise public awareness through education campaigns and citizen‑science initiatives.

+## Funding and Resources

+Sustained funding and adequate resources are critical to achieving the long‑term goals of the Queensland Wetlands Program.
+Many of the key actions—such as mapping, monitoring, community grants, and research—require consistent financial support from both state and federal governments, as well as partnerships with private and philanthropic sectors.
+Without reliable funding, the program risks becoming a collection of good intentions rather than a driver of on‑ground change.
+Tracking funding commitments and resource allocations will help ensure that the program’s ambitious objectives are matched by the necessary means to implement them.

 ---

 *This document will be updated as the program evolves and new strategies are adopted.*